quarantin/pz-server-tools/docs/PZSERVER.md

 	pzserver quit

 # Killing Project Zomboid Dedicated Server
-In case your pzserver is not responding to other commands, you might want to kill the process.
+In case your pzserver is not responding to other commands, you might want to kill the process.<br>
 Beware though because it won't perform a clean shutdown of the pzserver!!!

-**WARNING**: Data loss is to be expected if you use this command!
+**WARNING**: Data loss is to be expected if you use this command!<br>
-**WARNING**: It might very well corrupt your saved game!
+**WARNING**: It might very well corrupt your saved game!<br>
 **WARNING**: Only use this command as a last resort!

 	pzserver kill